pikvm/pikvm/pages/gpio.md

 :exclamation: Names that starts and ends with two underscores (like `__magic__`) are reserved.

 Two interaction modes are available for outputs: `pulse` and `switch`.
 In pulse mode, the output quickly switches its state to logical 1 and back (just like pressing a button).
 In switch mode, it saves (toggles) the state that the user set.
 When Pi-KVM is started/rebooted (any time the KVMD daemon is started or stopped) all output channels are reset to 0.
-This can be avoided using the `initial` parameter.
+This can be changed using the `initial` parameter.
+For example, `initial=true` for logic 1 on startup.

 If you don't specify a driver for the channel in the scheme the default driver, `__gpio__` will be used.